-Even more problematic is the tendency for people to be disheartened when the weight is regained, and simply give up on dieting all together.
-Pass it on: In order to best control your weight, eat three meals daily, and be prepared with three snacks.
+Even more problematic is the tendency for people to be disheartened when the weight is regained, and simply give up on dieting altogether.
+Pass it on: In order to best control your weight, eat three meals daily and be prepared with three snacks.

 Click here for What to eat When –

-Headache : Eat Apple, Cucumber, Kale, Ginger, Celery if you have headache.
+Headache: Eat Apple, Cucumber, Kale, Ginger, Celery if you have a headache.

-Kidney Detox : Carrot, Watermelon, Cucumber, Cilantro will help in case of Kidney Detox.
+Kidney Detox: Carrot, Watermelon, Cucumber, Cilantro will help in the case of Kidney Detox.

 Hangover : Eat Apple Carrot Beet and lemon to reduce hangover.

-Beans, pulses and porridge oats are high in soluble fibre, which encourages the body to excrete cholesterol before it can be reabsorbed into the bloodstream.
+Beans, pulses, and porridge oats are high in soluble fiber, which encourages the body to excrete cholesterol before it can be reabsorbed into the bloodstream.
 Nuts help increase levels of HDL cholesterol.
-Soya is a food source of protein, fibre and unsaturated fats, all of which may help to lower cholesterol.
-Soya products – for example soya milk, soya yoghurts, tofu and miso – are of high nutritional value; they contain lots of vitamins, minerals, are high in polyunsaturated fats and low in saturated fat.
+Soya is a food source of protein, fiber, and unsaturated fats, all of which may help to lower cholesterol.
+Soya products – for example, soya milk, soya yogurts, tofu, and miso – are of high nutritional value; they contain lots of vitamins, minerals, are high in polyunsaturated fats and low in saturated fat.

-Dietary sources of magnesium, calcium and folic acid such as green leafy vegetables (spinach, kale, pak choy and broccoli), wholegrain cereals, nuts and seeds are essential for blood pressure control.
+Dietary sources of magnesium, calcium, and folic acids such as green leafy vegetables (spinach, kale, pak choy, and broccoli), wholegrain cereals, nuts, and seeds are essential for blood pressure control.

-Choose dairy products, leafy green vegetables, soya, celery, cereals, dried fruits and almonds.
-Porridge oats and dried fruits are good sources of fibre.
-Eat less sugar, salt and saturated fat.
+Choose dairy products, leafy green vegetables, soya, celery, cereals, dried fruits, and almonds.
+Porridge oats and dried fruits are good sources of fiber.
+Eat less sugar, salt, and saturated fat.
 Cutting back on salt can help to offset the bloating and fluid retention commonly associated with PMS.

-Food to fight vision Loss : Eat less salt and reduce your saturated fat intake.
+Food to fight vision Loss: Eat less salt and reduce your saturated fat intake.
 High blood pressure is believed to increase the risk of glaucoma.
-Cut back on red meat and full fait dairy products.
+Cut back on red meat and full-fat dairy products.
 Trim the skin off poultry and remove the fat before cooking meat.
 Caffeine increases pressure in the eye, and people with glaucoma should avoid caffeine.

-Click here for Foods that boost immune system –
+Click here for Foods that boost the immune system –

 Feeding your body certain foods may help keep your immune system strong.
 If you’re looking for ways to prevent winter colds and the flu, your first step should be a visit to your local grocery store.
 Plan your meals to include following powerful immune system boosters.